 Explain why you are applying to this school

-How do you explain your reasons for applying to college?
+How to write about reasons for applying to college:

 - Define what part(s) of the university appeal to you.
 Explain how they align with your personal goals and personality.

 - Pick out a couple of unique characteristics of the school.
 These can be professors, programs of study, or facilities.

 Now that we know how important a college personal statement is and what it does, what’s the first step?